hiwa-house/teletraan/docs/manuals/health_happiness.md

 Perhaps the metaphor "energy" is the energy the brain expends to continuously compute social requirements and the extent to which you see others as an emotional threat.
 This causes your brain to keep its "shields up", which can feel exhausting.
 I feel drained when I think people may potentially judge me: during extended family events, class reunions or ceremonies, but I feel perfectly fine amongst a small group of friends or strangers at the pub.
 Relatedly, alcohol can also dramatically reduce the drain.

 ## Disappointment & Frustration
-!!! quote inline end "Stoic Mantra"

-	It isn't personal.
-It isn't permanent.
-It isn't important.
-It is important to be kind to all, to maintain my center, to be respectful, magnanimous, and wise.

 Successful, talented people are often frustrated for a simple reason: The world is constantly disappointing them.
 They expect everyone to be like them, to work as hard as them, to care as much as them, to hold themselves to the same standards as they do.
 And if not that, at the very least, we expect people to show up and do their jobs.

 It’s the difference between these expectations and reality that makes us angry.
 It’s understandable, but that doesn’t make it okay.
 Because not only is this a miserable way to live, but worse, it makes other people miserable, too.
 And, that’s what is particularly inexcusable.
 You’re not allowed to externalize your crap onto other people.
 You can’t make the world worse because of your own inflexibility.